 Despite his classical training and background, some other musical traditions have influenced his compositions.
 Other commercial genres such as Metal, Jazz or various genres of electronic music have played a role in the development of his artistic identity.

-His music has been performed in countries like Spain, Israel, Canada, USA, Mexico, Germany, Italy, France or Austria by groups such as Academy for the New Music CSMA (Spain), Meitar Ensemble (Israel), PluralEnsemble (Spain), Trio de Magia (Spain), Ensemble Interface (Germany), the Students of the Carl Maria Von Weber Hochschule für Musik Dresden (Germany), Ensemble Multilatérale (France), Quatuor Tana (France), Barcelona Modern Project (Spain), Manufaktur für Aktuelle Musik (Germany), Ensemble neoN (Norway) PPCM Ensemble from the Universität für Musik und Darstellende Kunst Graz (Austria) or BCN 216 Ensemble (Spain).
+His music has been performed in countries like Spain, Israel, Canada, USA, Mexico, Germany, Italy or Austria by musicians and groups such as Academy for the New Music CSMA (Spain), Meitar Ensemble (Israel), PluralEnsemble (Spain), Trio de Magia (Spain), The Aëris Trio (Spain), Ensemble Interface (Germany), the Students of the Carl Maria Von Weber Hochschule für Musik Dresden (Germany), Ensemble Multilatérale (France), Quatuor Tana (France), Barcelona Modern Project (Spain), Manufaktur für Aktuelle Musik (Germany), Ensemble neoN (Norway) or PPCM Ensemble from the Universität für Musik und Darstellende Kunst Graz (Austria).

 “…The young Spanish composer Diego Jiménez Tamame packs a lot of dense, restless music into his five-minute “Don’t Condescend [Don’t Even Disagree].”
 It unfolds with violent shifts and gnashing chords as motifs and cells of pitches interact and recombine…“

 “…Don’t condescend sounds like a dense burst of white noise, disassembled, with the parts all heading back to coalesce at a central point.
 The well-executed writing is full of power and gnarled timbres…“